VictoriaMetrics/operator/docs/auth.md

 ## Unauthorized access

-You can expose some routes without authorization with `unauthorizedUserAccess`.
+You can expose some routes without authorization with `unauthorizedUserAccessSpec`.

 Check more details in [VMAuth docs -> Unauthorized access](https://docs.victoriametrics.com/operator/resources/vmauth/#unauthorized-access).